-Section 14.
+Section 15.
 Pass-through entity tax.
 Provides a new cross reference for the definition of "income" for purposes of the PTE tax.
 Specifies that a "qualifying entity" eligible to make the PTE election includes an LLC taxed as a partnership or S-corporation and a qualifying entity must have at least one qualifying owner.
 A qualifying entity must not include a publicly traded partnership.
 Adds a disregarded entity that has a qualifying owner as its single owner to the definition of "qualifying owner."
 Removes the requirement that at least one qualifying owner of the PTE is limited by the federal SALT deduction.
 Specifies that the PTE election must exclude partners, members, shareholders, or owners who are not qualifying owners.
-Requires a qualifying owner's net investment income liability to be calculated under the NIIT requirements.
 Sunsets the PTE election at the same time the federal SALT limitation expires (currently, after 2025) but that the commissioner's audit, examination, and assessment powers are not affected by the sunset date.
+Effective retroactively to taxable years beginning after December 31, 2021.